cjol/python-starter/README.md

 # python_starter

 To bootstrap a new project, clone this project and do a global find-and-replace for `python_starter` and replace it with your project name.
+Also rename the `python_starter` directory to match.

 ## Setup